 Use the Whole Bird Quite often we grab the same package of boneless breasts every week, or maybe your family is crazy about drumsticks.
 Limiting yourself to only one portion of this tasty bird is a culinary crime!
 Buy a whole chicken or two when they are on sale and try some of these ideas:

 - Cook the chicken all day in the slow cooker.
-Then shred the meat for enchiladas, white bean chicken chili, chicken and dumplings or barbecue chicken sandwiches.
+Then shred the meat for enchiladas, chicken and dumplings or barbecue chicken sandwiches.

 - Don't toss that carcass just yet.
 Simmer it — bones and all — with some chopped celery and onion to make homemade chicken stock.